Detroit - The Riot of a Thousand Arsons

 Detroit police, many of whom were off duty or away on vaction, hurried to the scene still in there civilian clothes to protect firemen from rioters.

 Hardy Drugs (circled) was the first store looted and put to the torch.
-While some arsonists did specifically target white store owners (Hardy drugs was black owned) who had failed to give them "the right measure" in the past, even a casual glance at the photo shows how many apartments sat above the stores, all crowed with people.
+While some arsonists did specifically target white store owners (Hardy drugs was black owned) who had failed to give them "the right measure" in the past, even a casual glance at the photo shows how many apartments sat above the stores, all crowded with people.
 It is a wonder the death toll was not considerably higher.

 12th Street ablaze as seen from Blaine.